-Neela Paykel has served as our General Counsel and Corporate Secretary since the Closing of the Business Combination in December 2021, has served as our Chief Compliance Officer since March 2022, and had served as General Counsel of Legacy Hyperfine since May 2021.
+Neela Paykel has served as our General Counsel and Corporate Secretary since the Closing of the Business Combination in December 2021 and had served as General Counsel of Legacy Hyperfine since May 2021.
 Prior to joining the Company, Ms. Paykel served as the deputy general counsel at Waymo, LLC, an autonomous vehicle technology company, from November 2018 to April 2021.
 From 2016 to 2018, Ms. Paykel was the Vice President, Legal Affairs and Compliance at Proteus Digital Health.
 Ms. Paykel received a Bachelor of Arts in International Business Administration from Illinois Wesleyan University and a Juris Doctor degree from The George Washington University Law School.